PlainsightAI/legacy-docs/sense-api.md

 ## Authentication

-The API authenticates requests by either an API Key or a user specific JSON Web Token, depending on the type of request.
-While developers will probably prefer to use the former method in their own apps or devices, the Sense Dashboard primarily uses the latter.
+The API authenticates requests by either an API Key or a user-specific JSON Web Token, depending on the type of request.
+Developers will probably use API keys for the majority of their interactions with the Sense platform, but for administrative tasks, such as creating channels or rules, they will find JWTs preferable.

-### 1. API Key Authentication
+### API Key Authentication

-The first method uses an API key, which can be found in the 'Channels' section of the dashboard.
+API keys belong to a channels and can be found in the "channels" section of the dashboard.
 When using an API key, all requests will be scoped to the organization to which the key belongs.

 ```
 Example API Key: 01BWHNJHFCZXDVDYPTK8080WC1
 ```

-The API uses [Basic Auth](https://en.wikipedia.org/wiki/Basic_access_authentication) for authenticating with API keys.
+The API uses [Basic Auth](https://en.wikipedia.org/wiki/Basic_access_authentication) to authenticate with API keys.
 The key is supplied as the username and there is no password.

 > Example /v2/users/me request with authorization header which will return a 200 OK